cutestuff/FoodDepressionConundrum/DeficienciesSideEffects.md

 * Vitamin D - Low Vitamin D status is associated with higher inflammation: https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0287169
   * Deficiency is associated with bone and muscle problems https://my.clevelandclinic.org/health/diseases/15050-vitamin-d-vitamin-d-deficiency
   * Interestingly enough, deficiency seems to be connected to gut problems
   * Animals that have graced in the sun have more Vitamin D in their fatty tissue.
 That's a good reason for happy cattle, pork and poultry.
+* Vitamin B - Low Vitamin B status is associated with Multiple Problems https://www.healthline.com/health/symptoms-of-vitamin-b-deficiency#vitamin-b-12
+  * B12 - Ulcers, Paleness/Anaemia, Weakness, low appetite, Vision problems and irritability, dementia, paranoia, depression
+  *